the-crypt-keeper/tldw/tldw_Server_API/Browser-Plugin-Improvements.md

 ## ✅ IMPLEMENTATION PROGRESS

-**Status**: First 5 high-impact improvements have been successfully implemented!
+**Status**: 6 out of 8 high-impact improvements have been successfully implemented!

 ### ✅ Completed Improvements